spectral-compute/scale-docs/docs/README.md

 SCALE consists of:

-- An `nvcc`-compatible compiler capable of compiling nvcc-dialect CUDA for AMD GPUs, including PTX asm.
+- An `nvcc`-compatible compiler capable of compiling nvcc-dialect CUDA for AMD & NVIDIA GPUs, including PTX asm.
 - An implementation of the CUDA runtime, driver and math APIs for AMD GPUs.
-- Wrapper libraries providing the "CUDA-X" APIs by delegating to the corresponding ROCm libraries.
+- Wrapper libraries providing the "CUDA-X" APIs by delegating to the corresponding ROCm libraries for AMD GPUs.
   This is how libraries such as `cuBLAS` and `cuSOLVER` are handled.

 ## What are the differences between SCALE and other solutions?